Halbarath/Jupiter_Fuzzy_Meier_2025/README.md

 Corresponding author: Thomas Meier <thomas.meier5@uzh.ch>

+Affiliations:
-Affiliations: Department of Astrophysics, University of Zurich, Switzerland
+Department of Astrophysics, University of Zurich, Switzerland Physics Institute, Space Research and Planetary Sciences, Center for Space and Habitabiliy, University of Bern Department of Earth, Environmental and Planetary Sciences, Rice University, USA

 ### Citing this data set